 On termination by notice of the Company or the Executive KMP, any STIP and LTIP that have vested will be awarded.
-Where employment ceased prior to the STIP outcome being determined or LTIP options vest, the treatment will be the same as that disclosed in the CEO & Managing Director Remuneration above.
+Where employment ceased prior to the STIP outcome being determined or LTIP options vest, the treatment will be the same as that disclosed in the CEO & Managing Director Remuneration on page 26.